outworkers/phantom/docs/README.md

 - [ ] Bring test coverage to 100%(2.0.0)

-- [ ] Add ability to specify application wide configuration, such as case sensitive column names.
+- [ ] Add ability to specify compile time implicit configuration, such as case sensitive column names.

 - [ ] A new website with highly improved documentation, as well as a per version docs browser.